Join CityClub

 (LTD) Company?

 A limited (LTD) company means there is a limit on the amount of liability taken by the company’s shareholders.
-A limited company can give you added protection, should things go wrong.
+Buying property through a limited company, as well as investing in general, can give you added protection, should things go wrong.
 Providing you with the security of not being personally liable for any financial issues that arise with the ‘business’.

 The next stage to registering your company will be to prepare documents stating how the business will operate.
 A ‘memorandum of association’ is needed, which is a legal statement signed by all shareholders agreeing to the creation of the company.
 Another document needed is an ‘article of association’.
 This shows the written rules about how you are going to run the company, which is also signed by the shareholders.